spri-kr/spri-naver-search/readme.md

 ### initial setup

-after plugin activation, you should fill out API key option value at `SPRI Naver Search`
+after plugin activation, you should fill out API key option value at `General>SPRI Naver Search`

 ### available attr in shortcode
 You can find attr reference from [Reference]